open-life-science/ols-2/cohort-calls/week-02.md

     + [Next calls](#next-calls)
     + [Leave your feedback](#leave-your-feedback)

-**Before this meeting:**

-- Create [your project vision statement](https://mozilla.github.io/open-leadership-training-series/articles/introduction-to-open-leadership/stating-your-project-vision/): Bring this to the call to share with others
-    - it's OK to create this in your shared HackMD with your mentor, google doc or a GitHub repository (if you feel comfortable) - whichever is most convenient at this point.
-- Optional: Read this post on mentorability: https://ideas.ted.com/are-you-mentorable/

-**Haven't heard from your mentor yet?** Let us know.

 ## :earth_asia: Cohort call

 **Call time** : 8:00 UTC/9:00 BST/10:00 CEST ([see your local time](https://arewemeetingyet.com/Berlin/2020-09-10/10:00/OLS-2%20Cohort%20Call%20(Week%2002)))